anantjoshi97/website/_posts/2020-08-24-grad-application-steps.md

 To keep the length of the current article short, this part has been delegated to a different article.

 <h2> Acknowledgements </h2>
 I would like to thank all my family members, relatives, friends, seniors and professors for their help during my PhD application period.
-Karan Chadha (who was one amongst those) suggested quite a few the ideas presented in the articles on graduate applications to me.
+I would like to specially thank Karan Chadha (who was one amongst those) who suggested quite a few the ideas presented in the articles on graduate applications to me.